eerimoq/nala/README.rst

    %s  - string

-The ``%p`` specifier takes no value when calling the mock function, just like pointers are not part of non-variadic function mock functions.
+The ``%p`` specifier takes no value when calling the mock function, just like pointers are not part of the mock function parameters list.
 Instead, set pointers after the mock call.

 .. code-block:: c